brentbiglin/bias/content/home/consulting.md

 Companies served include a wide range of companies, from corporate giants like IBM and Dell, to Internet companies like Forgent, to public utilities companies like CPS Energy, to educational efforts like the UT Health Science Center library web site and the University of Texas Distance Education Center.

-### fMRI as an Information Studies Tool

-We have published the dissertation work of my doctoral student, Hans Huang, wherein he discovered user interface icons to show the same pattern of brain activity as pictures, and not (as we had hypothesized) as Chinese logograms.
-Huang, S.-C., Bias, R.G., & Schnyer, D. (2015).
-How are icons processed by the brain?
-Neuroimaging measures of four types of visual stimuli used in information systems.
-Journal of the Association of Information Science and Technology, 66(4), 702-720.

 ### Methodology

 * Requirements gathering and prioritization